wilsonsdr/alura-seven-days-code/README.md

-This repository is to save the 7 Days of challenges code
+This repository is to save the challenges of 7 Days Code